11 Snakes Found In Java (Indonesia)

 Source: iNaturalist user Lawrence Hylton – CC BY 4.0

-The Lycodon wolf snake genus has 73 members, but the Malayan banded wolf snake is one of the more widespread, ranging from Thailand to Malaysia to Brunei.
-Java is yet another of its strongholds, from east to west, including near the capital Jakarta.
-This species is non-venomous and primarily inhabits forest floors, with a maximum length of 100cm.
-Malayan banded wolf snakes primarily hunt reptiles, such as geckos and tiny skink lizards of the forest.
+The Lycodon wolf snake genus has 73 members worldwide, but the Malayan banded wolf snake (Lycodon subcinctus) is one of the more widespread, ranging from Thailand to Malaysia to Brunei.
+Java is yet another of its strongholds, from east to west, including near the capital of Jakarta.

-There’s one clear difference, as the banded krait tends to have more evenly spaced black-white bands, while in the wolf snake, the black spaces are significantly longer.
+There’s one clear difference, as the blue krait tends to have more evenly spaced black-white bands, while in the wolf snake, the black spaces are significantly longer.
 But if you encounter either, take a step back, just to be sure.
 Do not engage unless you’re a herpetological expert.
-A trip to Java can be lethal.
+A trip to Java can still be lethal in the 21st century.

 5 Red pipe snake